hum-ler/window-actions-extension/README.md

 Show the preferences window: `gnome-extensions prefs window-actions@hum.per.sg`

 The option "Monitor the current focus window for changes" makes the extension's toggles update in real time, at the expense of some processing power.
-It is only necessary if you set "Always on Top" or "Always on Visible Workspace" from the actual window menu.
+Enable it if you also use the window menu (i.e. right-click on the title bar) or the title bar itself to set "Always on Top" / "Always on Visible Workspace", or to maximize / restore windows.